emmawalshdev/kaytea_art/README.md

 ![Generated from Am I Responsive](assets/images/readmeFiles/TheBookbar.jpg)

-The Kaytea Crafts webshop was designed, built and deployed by Emma Harte as her final milestone project for the Code Institute Full Stack Web Development diploma.
+The Kaytea Art webshop was designed, built and deployed by Emma Harte as her final milestone project for the Code Institute Full Stack Web Development diploma.
 The webstore was created to replace an existing Etsy account, allowing for a fully customizated shopping experience.
 This space is all about art.
 Enter the home of the artist, browse her online portfolio or even order your own customised piece.